Carbon World-Carbon Fiber Forks Manufacturer in China

 Why Choose Our Carbon Forks

 Carbon World has been deeply involved in the carbon fiber bicycle industry for over 20 years, developing over 1,200 product solutions.
-We have mastered key processes such as high-precision winding and hot pressing, achieving a mass production yield exceeding 96% for Toray T700/T800/T1000-grade carbon fiber products.
+We have mastered key processes, including high-precision winding and hot pressing, which have enabled us to achieve a mass production yield exceeding 96% for Toray T700/T800/T1000-grade carbon fiber products.

 We have a mature manufacturing process for carbon fiber bike forks.
 Front fork structures typically utilize one-piece molding to ensure structural strength and overall stability.
 During the carbon fiber layup phase, multiple layers of carbon fiber prepreg are precisely laid onto both PU shell A and PU shell B. The layup material is cut into multiple carbon fiber sheets based on the structural shape and strength requirements of each product to ensure precise and even placement.